yashrajbharti/La-Palma-Volcano-Eruption-Tracking-Tool/README.md

 #### Steps:
 * Download and install the app using this [Play Store link](https://play.google.com/store/apps/details?id=lapalma.voltrac).
 Alternatively, you can scan the QR code showcased at top to download and install the app.
+* To connect to the Liquid Galaxy, tap on menu icon and go to Connection Manager; then fill the details similar to below:

 ## Guide for Open Source Contributors